Solve Business Problems as an IT Major at SNHU

 As an IT major at SNHU, you’ll have plenty of opportunity in the industry upon graduation.
 According to the U.S. Bureau of Labor Statistics, job growth will increase 13% through 2030, with the addition of over half a million positions.1

 With your degree, you can prepare for a number of IT positions, such as:

-Within computer and IT occupations, the May 2017 median salary was $84,580.*
+Within computer and IT occupations, the May 2021 median annual salary was $97,430.1

 SNHU’s curriculum for IT majors is designed to stay on top of ever-changing technology trends, so you’re well prepared for entry-level jobs when you enter the field.
 Throughout your information technology program, you’ll develop both the technical and business expertise that can help you succeed in internships, your first job – and beyond.